-Parameters, variables, functors and kernels
+Parameters, variables, and functors

 Model parameters